SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

    persistent
       Whether the statistic is persistent, the value must be a boolean.
 This is optional.
 If not present the statistic is not persistent.

+   Because of the default value for :arg:`prefix`, a stat named "delain" is accessed via external utilities as "plugin.txn_box.delain".
+This is consistent with recommended practice but can be overridden if necessary.

+   During configuration load, if the statistic already exists it is not recreated nor the value reset.
+It is not possible to destroy an existing statistic during a reload.
+Removal of a statistic requires a full restart.

+   Finally, note statistics have multiple seconds of lag and are therefore only eventually consistent even when using the extractor :ex:`stat`.

 .. directive:: stat-update
    :arg: *name*